UniFi NAS Buyer's Guide 2026: The Best UNAS for Small Business

 Who should buy: The UNAS 4 is the right pick for a small office that needs 4 bays and NVMe caching in a desktop, PoE-powered form — without rack infrastructure.
 At 4 GB RAM and 2.5 GbE, it is not a high-throughput device; plan accordingly.

 The UNAS Pro 4 launched in early 2026 at $499 — the same price as the original UNAS Pro, but in a 1U form factor with NVMe caching and dual 10G SFP+.
-This is the model to buy if you have a 1U rack slot and an existing 10G SFP+ switch.
+It is a strong option if you have a 1U rack slot and an existing 10G SFP+ switch.

 Confirmed Specifications